 NAILA will engage a new generation of Alaska Native leaders and provide them with leadership skills to promote community development from within.
 Participants will become part of a peer network that will continue to foster organic dialogue, partnership, and initiatives, as well as connect them with future opportunities to advance their skills and education.

 NAILA will be a dynamic and transformative academy, integrating best practices from successful leadership development and training programs.
 Participants will engage via online / audio-conference in preparation for a face-to-face weeklong intensive program, designed in a retreat format.
 Participants may earn credit either through UAF or Ilisagvik College.
 The in-person session will be held at Alyeska Resort in Girdwood April 19-25, 2017.
 Participants must commit to attending the entire session (including evenings) as well as pre and post audio-conferences.

 The Academy will focus curriculum and sessions in three primary areas: Healing & Wellness, Leadership Development, and Community Sustainability.
 Sessions will be designed to be integrated and build upon one another.

 NAILA has a limited capacity and can only accept 25 people.
-Full scholarships to cover travel, tuition, lodging and meals will be provided to all accepted applicants.
 We have experienced that this number of participants allows for strong relationships to be built and adequate opportunity to participate for all.
 NAILA will accept a broad range of participants from across Northern Alaska, with diversity in culture, gender, and background.
+Full scholarships to cover tuition, lodging and meals will be provided to all accepted applicants.
+Limited travel assistance to cover airfare are available and should be requested/noted in the application for consideration.
 Please understand that if you are not accepted for this cohort, it is most likely due to a limitation on the spaces we have available.

 About the Partners